HappehBunneh/boc-stuff/README.md

 - `sudo reboot`

 ## Console Commands
-- `hym_mon.py` - starts the monitoring service
+- `console.py` - starts the monitoring service
-- `hym_on.py` - switches on/off the Hymera Unit
+- `switch.py` - switches on/off the Hymera Unit
-- `server.py` - starts MaxTerm running locally
-- `displaydata.py` - shows data of monitoring service currently running (if any)
-- `serialdata.py` - shows rar incoming serial data
+- `modules/serialMonitor.py` - displaying incoming data

 ## Console/Monitoring Serivce Usage
-`hym_mon.py`
+`console.py`

 You'll be asked for the specified model number, serial number, and reason for test.
 Remember this as this will be used as the name for the databse correlated to the serial data.